 Lisa has been married to her husband Ted Uhlenkott since 2001 and they are raising 2 children Mikayla and Kolby in Pullman, WA.

 Barb is a mother of 15 children and Grammy to 15 grandchildren.
 She joined the Board in October 2021.
 She lives in Latah County and has worked for 32 years in Whitman County in Child Welfare.
 She has firsthand seen the blessing of a Habitat home in a family’s life and the number of children they were able to serve due to having the home.
 She is excited to be a part of the board and learn all the aspects of Habitat for Humanity.
 Her dream one day would be to go to an International site and assist with a home.
 Her interest is in working with families that Habitat serves and supporting the board and all committees in any way possible.

 Rebecca Nida is an Idaho-native who recently returned to Idaho after living in Portland, Oregon for several years.
-She lives in Moscow with her husband and daughter and enjoys being part of our vibrant Palouse communities.
+She lives in Moscow with her daughter and enjoys being part of our vibrant Palouse communities.